Prizefighter series: Prizefighter 24: All-Irish Middleweights

 On 5 May 2012, the Prizefighter series went to Belfast for the first time.
 At the King's Hall, Belfast, the 24th installment of the Prizefighter competition showcased Irish fighters from the middleweight division.
 It was the first Prizefighter event that Betfair were title sponsors.

 Former amateur star Eamonn O'Kane won the tournament to the crowd's delight.
 He beat Anthony Fitzgerald by split decision in the quarter-final, before eliminating Ryan Greene in the semi-final with a brutal first-round knockout and overcame the long reach of JJ McDonagh in the final to take home the £32,000 winners cheque.

 Prizefighter 25: The International Heavyweights II

 On 20 June 2012, at York Hall, Bethnal Green, the 25th installment of the Prizefighter competition showcased an international field of fighters from the heavyweight division for the second time.
 In a first for Prizefighter, grime star Clement Marfo performed his single 'Champion' in the ring before the action begun.

 American Tor Hamer shocked the bookies when he beat the pre-tournament favorite, Kevin Johnson, in the final to win the £32,000.
-Hamer, who holds a university degree, had beaten the Brazilian big hitter Marcelo Luiz Nascimento in the quarters and the Englishman Tom Dallas in the semis to reach the last two.
+Hamer, who holds a university degree, had beaten the Brazilian big hitter Marcelo Nascimento in the quarters and the Englishman Tom Dallas in the semis to reach the last two.